ading2210/poe-api/README.md

 client = poe.Client("TOKEN_HERE")
 ```

 Note that the following examples assume `client` is the name of your `poe.Client` instance.
+If the token is invalid, a RuntimeError will be raised.

 #### Downloading the Available Bots:
 The client downloads all of the available bots upon initialization and stores them within `poe.Client.bots`.
 A dictionary that maps bot codenames to their display names can be found at `poe.Client.bot_names`.
 If you want to refresh these values, you can call `poe.Client.get_bots`.

 ```python
 print(client.bot_names)
 #{'capybara': 'Sage', 'beaver': 'GPT-4', 'a2_2': 'Claude+', 'a2': 'Claude', 'chinchilla': 'ChatGPT', 'nutria': 'Dragonfly'}